chat-roulettte/chat-roulette/docs/configuration.md

 # Configuration

-_Chat Roulette for Slack_ supports configuration via JSON config file and/or environment variables.
+_Chat Roulette for Slack_ supports configuration via a JSON config file and/or environment variables.
 Environment variables take precedence over whatever is in the config file.

 See [config.example.json](./examples/config.example.json) for an example of how to modify the configuration of the app using a JSON config file.